Progressive Democratic Party (Malaysia): Electoral history

 At the 2011 Sarawak state election, PDP won six out of the eight seats it contested.

-In the 2013 General Election, all 4 of their candidates won their respective seats, including William Mawan himself, where he won in P205 Saratok, against Ali Biju of PKR.
+In the 2013 General Election, all 4 of the party's candidates won their respective seats, including William Mawan himself, where he won in Saratok against Ali Biju of PKR.

 At the 2021 Sarawak state election, PDP won five out of the six seats it contested.